 While secret Kegel exercises at your desk or on the bus can help increase strength in your pelvic floor and boost the intensity of your orgasms, doing some clenches right before partnered sex or masturbation can really start to warm things up.
-You can either use an exerciser, like a yoni egg, or simply contract and release those muscles.
+You can either use an exerciser, like the Mango kegel set, or simply contract and release those muscles.
 To identify the right muscles, imagine that you’re peeing :) and now clench the muscles that would stop the stream.
 Hold for 5 seconds and release for 5 seconds.
 This technique can really help if you’ve been struggling with a sluggish libido (and if so, read this article!) as it focuses your attention towards your pelvis and gives it a little wake-up call.
 Hold, release, hold release.

 Feel confident in any sexual situation by not relying on others to bring the party favors.
 Buy your own lube, toys and condoms, and you will A) feel like an amazing and powerful sexual creature and B) won’t end up in potentially terrible situations that can range from having bad, uncomfortable sex all the way to having unprotected sex.